34 Structures, steam railroad and paddlewheel riverboat.

 The #464 spent most of its life under the ownership of the Rio Grande.
 It hauled freight and may have performed helper duties.
 During its time with the Rio Grande, it also served in the Rio Grande Southern in the 1940s and was used as the yard switcher out of Durango, Colorado, in the 1950s.
 In 1973, Knotts Berry Farm, in Buena Park, California, purchased #464 and used it for one year.
 Due to low clearance of the counterweights, along with a declining mechanical state, #464 was sidelined.

 In the fall of 1994, #464’s sword hanger (part of the suspension system) broke down.
-At that point, it was taken out service so that the locomotive wheels could be replaced and repairs could be made to the sword hanger and the water tank. #464 re-entered service in July 1995 after a complete rebuild and has been powering our summer and holiday trains.
+At that point, it was taken out service so that the locomotive wheels could be replaced and repairs could be made to the sword hanger and the water tank. #464 re-entered service in July 1995 after a complete rebuild.

 The Huckleberry Railroad operates three locomotives, two cabooses, one hopper car and a motor car (Speeder).
 Each and every coach, caboose, and car is unique in its origins and history.

 If you’re interested in renting the Huckleberry Railroad, please call 810.736.7100, ext.
 6. The rental fee includes a 40-minute ride that takes you past some of the most scenic areas around Mott Lake, Crossroads Village, and the Genesee Recreation Area.
 Rates are as follows: